Best portable chargers, camping lights and more: Hurricane season essentials you should always have

 Related content from CBS Essentials

-- Tropical Storm Idalia is causing flooding: Use this expert advice on how to protect your home
+- Hurricanes can cause flooding: Use this expert advice on how to protect your home

+- Go-bag and ready-kit checklist: Take this to go during hurricanes and more disasters

 - Hurricane season is here: The best non-perishable food kits for emergencies